 Author's Forum Audio Archive

 The Author's Forum is part of our Friday night academy.
 Audio files of the author's motivation for writing the book are available below.
-Click on the title to listen or right click to download the MP3 audio file.
+Click on the title to listen or click "Download" to save a copy of the MP3 audio file on your compuer.

 Do you know what the kingdom of God really is?
 What exactly is it?
 What is Jesus doing now?
 Is he ruling as King?
 Why was he raised from the dead?
 These and other important questions are answered in this accessible book on this central teaching of the Bible by a senior New Testament scholar.
 A deeper understanding of kingdom of God and how it has been inaugurated now in this age and how it impacts us can not help but shape our lives as Christians.
 The sovereign dominion of Christ Jesus our Lord in this age is our bedrock in evil times, it is our boast, our faith and sure confidence all of our days.

 After an introductory chapter, this book provides careful, in-depth Bible study of key passages of the New Testament in order to dig deeply into the bedrock of Scripture where our faith must be grounded.
 The reader will come away with greater clarity on what the kingdom is and on how to read the Scriptures in its light as the great, unifying reality of the Bible and of eternal life itself.
 Each chapter ends with study questions making the book appropriate for group Bible studies and classes.